lwjohnst86/analyzing-cohorts-course/README.md

 #### Chapter 2

+- How to get data into form for quick exploration
-- identifying the type of analysis to use for the specific type of cohort data
+- How to wrangle the data to get into a form to use for the analysis/statistic
-- how to appropriately and meaningfully interpret and present these results
-- how to check that data fits your assumptions about it
-- how to plot results from regression models (pointrange)
+- Know the various tools to transform the data and when is more appropriate to use them
+    - Know to be very careful of ever converting continuous into discrete
+    - Know when and why to transform variables (good reasons and bad)
+    - Reducing number of categories in categorical variable
+- Dealing with outliers (or not)

 #### Chapter 3